-Causes of Vaginal Dryness
+Causes of vaginal dryness

 Falling estrogen levels are the chief cause of vaginal dryness.
 As a woman ages, she begins to produce less estrogen.
 This leads to the end of menstruation during a time called perimenopause.

-- immune system disorders, such as Sjögren’s syndrome
+- immune system disorders, such as Sjogren’s syndrome

 - surgical removal of the ovaries

 If the condition is accompanied by severe vaginal bleeding, seek immediate medical attention.